Stocks end mixed on Wall Street amid rate hike expectations

 “This is encouraging because policymakers need to limit labor demand for now so that supply can catch up, and a decline in job openings is the most painless way to achieve this," David Mericle and other Goldman Sachs economists wrote in a report.

 Hopes for a soft landing helped support stocks whose profits tend to be most closely tied with the strength of the economy.
-Stocks of energy producers in the S&P 500 rose 0.8%, for example, tied for the highest among the 11 sectors that make up the index.
-Industrial companies were also rising, including a 2.9% gain for Caterpillar.
+Stocks of industrial companies in the S&P 500 rose 0.9%, for example, most among the 11 sectors that make up the index.
+That included a 3% gain for Caterpillar.
+Energy companies and raw-material producers also rose.

 The overriding bet within the bond market, though, seems to be that the economy will weaken so much that the Federal Reserve will have to cut rates as soon as this summer.